 The IRI-POI present in the MMS Proxy-Relay shall generate an xIRI containing an MMSMBoxDelete record when the MMS Proxy-Relay sends a m-mbox-delete.conf (defined in OMA-TS-MMS_ENC [39]) to the MMS client in the target UE.

-The following table contains parameters generated by the IRI-POI, along with parameters derived from the m-mbox-delete-req message (from the local target UE to the MMS Proxy-Relay), and from the m-mbox-delete-conf message (from the MMS Proxy-Relay to the local target UE).
+Table 7.4.3-12 contains parameters generated by the IRI-POI, along with parameters derived from the m-mbox-delete-req message (from the local target UE to the MMS Proxy-Relay), and from the m-mbox-delete-conf message (from the MMS Proxy-Relay to the local target UE).

 Table 7.4.3-12: Payload for MMSMBoxDelete